Consensys/orchestrate/README.md

 # Tx-Nonce

-Tx-Nonce is a Core-Stack worker responsible to set transaction nonce.
+Tx-Nonce is a CoreStack worker responsible for setting transaction nonce.

-- consumes messages from an **Apache Kafka** Topic
+- Consumes messages from an **Apache Kafka** Topic;
-- uses **Redis** as a distributed cache for nonce values.
+- Uses **Redis** as a distributed cache for nonce values.

 ## Running e2e tests